solana-foundation/developer-content/docs/intro/quick-start.md

 This script does the following:

-- Sets your Playground wallet as the sender
+- Set your Playground wallet as the sender

   ```ts
   const sender = pg.wallet.keypair;